Emergency Blanket

 Emergency Blanket vs a Real Survival Blanket

 Around October or November, a real survival blanket is in my trunk.
 It’s usually there until about March or April.
 We are talking about a military MMS sleep system.
 It’s a sleeping blanket that nests inside another sleeping blanket, which provides more temperature range options.
-Then it all goes into a bivy sac that can be tossed on the ground or into the snow. -30 is now achievable, even outdoors with no cover!!!
+Then it all goes into a emergency bivy sac that can be tossed on the ground or into the snow. -30 is now achievable, even outdoors with no cover!!!

 The problem is the MMS blanket weighs almost 10 lbs and is massive!
 It’s big, even when compressed into the stuff sack.
 For clarity, the size or footprint of the blanket isn’t big, as these are tight and uncomfortable mummy sacs.
 By big, we mean there is so much bulk from all the insulating fill inside the blanket.